aarregie/sots-experiments/README.md

 python main.py 78 3 1
 ```

-This combination of arguments equals battery number 78, temperature and length 50.
+By executing this command the experiment for battery number 78, variable temperature and series length 50 is performed.

 ## Evaluation